Skip to Content

 How your reason for withdrawing from a class affects your VA debt

-If you withdraw from (or “drop”) a class, you may need to pay us back for the cost of any housing or books and supplies that we gave you money for.
-Your school may need to pay us back for tuition, fees, and Yellow Ribbon benefits paid on your behalf.
-But if we recognize that situations or events beyond your control (mitigating circumstances) caused your withdrawal, we may decide that you don’t need to pay us back in full.
+If you withdraw from (or “drop”) a class or withdraw from a school entirely, you may need to pay us back for certain education benefit payments you’ve received.
+But if situations or events beyond your control caused your withdrawal and we accept these “mitigating circumstances,” we won’t require you to pay us back in full.
 Keep reading to find out what situations and events we recognize and how to report them.

 What are mitigating circumstances?